ChaimaGhribi/OpenStack-Icehouse-Installation/OpenStack-Icehouse-Installation.rst

 .. contents::

-Basic Architecture & Network Configuration
+Basic Architecture and Network Configuration
 ==========================================

 In this installation guide, we cover the step-by-step process of installing Openstack Icehouse on Ubuntu 14.04.
 We consider a multi-node architecture with Openstack Networking (Neutron) that requires three node types: